-People who think vinegar is only useful as a salad dressing ingredient have never tried cleaning BBQ grill with vinegar.
-Vinegar works great for cleaning the grill and you don't have to worry about leaving any harmful residue behind that can get on your food and make you sick.
+People who think vinegar is only helpful as a salad dressing ingredient have never tried cleaning the BBQ grill with vinegar.
+Vinegar works great for cleaning many items, including the grill, and you don't have to worry about leaving any harmful residue behind that can get on your food and make you sick.

 It only takes a few simple steps to clean your barbecue grill with vinegar.
-All you need is a spray bottle, lukewarm water, white table vinegar and a sheet of aluminum foil.
+But first, you need to grab a few materials from your pantry.

 - Pour two cups of vinegar into the spray bottle.